 Bearing in mind the fact TransferWise is flying blue colours, you’d expect the debit card to be blue too.
 It’s not.
 The TransferWise debit card is green.
 Dare I say it… lime green.
 I like it.
 You may not but there’s nothing you can do about it, green is the only choice.

-Unless you’ve skipped a lot of this review, you won’t be surprised to discover I recommend the TransferWise Borderless Account 100%.
+Unless you’ve skipped a lot of this review, you won’t be surprised to discover I recommend the TransferWise multi-currency account 100%.
 It was a real game-changer for me when I opened an account and got my hands on the TransferWise debit card.

 If you are a full-time traveller who likes to save money, TransferWise could be your new best travel buddy.
 If you only need to worry about cheap currency transfers a couple of times a year, when you are on vacation, it’s still a good thing to have.
 It will cost you nothing to open an account and you’ll have the benefit of a little, green flexible friend when you arrive on foreign soil.